paul2t/xfind/readme.md

 First choose a directory and some file extensions.
 When indexing is finished (about 10 seconds for 30.000 files on my SSD)
 You can then quickly search for a string in those files.
-First it shows the file names matching your string.
+If first lists the files matching your string by name.
-It then (almost) instantly shows the matching lines.
+It then shows the matching lines.
 The search is case insensitive.

 ![Example search](https://bitbucket.org/Rednaj/xfind/downloads/xfind_sample_4coder.png)